 The natural environment is the lifeblood of our state's economy and the reason it is so beautiful.
-The Florida Department of Environmental Protection wants to work with you to protect, conserve and manage Florida's environment and valuable natural resources.
+The Florida Department of Environmental Protection wants to work with you to protect, conserve and manage Florida's environment and valuable natural resources, which is why the South District always welcomes public input.
 DEP's South District focuses on issues facing this region and state, ranging from mangroves to hazardous waste.
-The South District always welcomes public input.
+With sixteen State Parks and nine Aquatic Preserves that encompass beautiful coastal beaches and diverse wetlands, the South District provides many opportunities to enjoy the local environment.
+The district is also home to the Rookery Bay National Estuarine Research Reserves which includes of the few remaining undisturbed mangrove estuaries in North America.
 The district is responsible for the following counties: Charlotte, Collier, Desoto, Highlands, Hendry, Glades, Lee and Sarasota.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.